Your Accessible Guide to Sonoma County, California: Hotels, Things to Do, and Restaurants

 Kayakers on the river in Sonoma County, CA

-Kayaking on the river, Sonoma
+Kayaking on the Petaluma River, Sonoma County

 Sonoma County isn’t just one town—it’s a full slice of Northern California goodness, packed with redwood forests, small-town charm, rolling vineyards, and a whole lot of good food and wine.
 It stretches across towns like Petaluma, Occidental, and Geyserville, each with its own vibe.
-And while it’s known for wine, Sonoma is way more than a sipping destination.
+And while it’s known for wine, Sonoma County is way more than a sipping destination.

 What’s also great?
 It’s surprisingly accessible for travelers with disabilities.
 Whether you’re rolling through redwood trails, relaxing at a beach park, or hopping between tasting rooms, you’ll find verified hotels and inclusive experiences that make it easy to enjoy the area.